 - Parmesan cheese, grated (optional)

-Add the garlic and onion.
-Stir through for 30 seconds and then add the butter and mushrooms.
+- Add the butter, onions and garlic.
+Let them cook for 30 seconds (don't let them burn) and then add the mushrooms.
 Cook for 2 minutes.

-Add the cream, salt and pepper to the fry pan.
-Lower the heat to medium low and let the sauce warm through.
+- Add the bacon, cream, salt and pepper to the fry pan.
+Lower the heat to medium low and let the sauce thicken for a few minutes.

-Add the pasta and toss it through the sauce.
+- Add the spinach and allow it to wilt in the pasta.
 Check the seasoning of the pasta and adjust according to your taste.